wvhooijdonk/in-memory-choreography/readme.md

 # In memory choreography

+## Goal

+Provide a way for classes to publish and listen to events within a project so that coupling is minimised

-## Goals
+## Constraints

 * an event can be any class
 * classes can publish events by using a publisher
-* a listener can be created to receive a specific event
+* classes can listen to events by using a listener
 * implementation can be replaced by an AMQP implementation

-## Limitations
+## Current implementation limitations

 * all events are queued in a single queue
-* limited to the 'fanout exchange' behaviour
+* limited to 'fanout exchange' behaviour